Cheposteco19/JoseIvyTools-for-Maya/README.md

 # JoseTools-for-Maya

+This shelf of tools will help you to quickly iterate in you high to low resolution baking and UV editing processes in Maya.

 How to install:
 1. Download ZIP and extract the content.
 1. Press the "Windows" key and the "R" key at the same time.